Wherever life takes you, we may be able to help

 If you earn any income while overseas, you may have to pay tax on it in the country/region where it’s earned.
 Australia only has reciprocal agreements with a few countries/regions to prevent double taxation, so check the rules with the other country/region's embassy, high commission or consulate before you leave home.
 Alternatively, you can consult the nearest Australian embassy, high commission or consulate once you’re abroad.

 Many of the problems you could encounter overseas can be avoided by taking simple precautions.
 Follow these tips, and you’re well on the way to a hassle-free travel experience.

-Check to see if you're regarded as a national of the country you plan to visit, and whether dual nationality will have any implications for your travel plans
+Check to see if you're regarded as a national of the country/region you plan to visit, and whether dual nationality will have any implications for your travel plans

-Investing in a new country is a huge step.
+Investing in a new country/region is a huge step.
 We can provide you with the right advice to help make the process easier.